Read Shankara with voice, context, and method in the same frame.

 Prompt 2: Identify Shankara's major concepts, methods, or questions.

-In plain terms: He distinguishes levels of reality to show how ordinary experience can be both workable and not final.
+Scriptural reasoning and nondual analysis: he distinguishes levels of reality to show how ordinary experience can be both workable and not final.
+The method matters because it shows why these concepts work together as a style of inquiry rather than as isolated glossary entries.

-1. Brahman: Ultimate reality is unitary, foundational, and not exhausted by ordinary empirical distinctions.
+1. Brahman: ultimate reality is unitary, foundational, and not exhausted by ordinary empirical distinctions.

-2. Atman-Brahman identity: The deepest self is not a merely private ego cut off from the absolute.
+2. Atman-Brahman identity: the deepest self is not a merely private ego cut off from the absolute.

-3. Maya: Appearance is not sheer nothingness, but it is not ultimate in the way it first seems.
+3. Maya: appearance is not sheer nothingness, but it is not ultimate in the way it first seems.

-4. Liberating knowledge: Bondage is tied to ignorance, so insight is not optional decoration but central to release.
+4. Liberating knowledge: bondage is tied to ignorance, so insight is not optional decoration but central to release.

 Prompt 3: Where does Shankara's view face its strongest objection?

-1. Strongest objection: Whether nondual metaphysics illuminates reality or weakens the standing of ordinary world-involvement and moral distinctions too much.
+2. Why the objection bites: Whether nondual metaphysics illuminates reality or weakens the standing of ordinary world-involvement and moral distinctions too much.

 Prompt 4: How should a contemporary reader begin with Shankara?